zainHaseeb/mslearn-dp100/instructions/04-run-experiments.md

 The Azure Machine Learning SDK is installed by default on your compute instance.
 Follow these steps to verify the installation.

 1. In the Jupyter notebook environment, create a new **Terminal**.
 This will open a new tab with a command shell.
-2. Enter the following command to update the Azure ML SDK:
+2. Enter the following command to verify that the Azure ML SDK is installed:

     ```bash
     pip show azureml-sdk